SDBowen/example-projects/Concept Examples/Ajax Fun/README.md

-A walkthrough of Ajax calls, callbacks, and promises from Brad Traversy's Udemy course, 'Modern JavaScript From The Beginning'.
+A walkthrough of Ajax calls and callbacks from Brad Traversy's Udemy course, 'Modern JavaScript From The Beginning'.